BrianWaganerSTL/RocketDBaaS_api/README/README_Setup_with_PyCharm.md

 <h3><i>LoadData not all That!</i></h3>
 I have tried loaddata, but it does an insert for every row.
 Sometimes a SQL statement is just better.

 When I tried loaddata to load the server_port table it would have taken over 1 hour, with the API on my laptop and the database being on a Redhat Server.
-Probably a firewall issues.
+Probably a firewall is
 ```sql92
 CREATE database "RocketDB" WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;